 By moving onto an ERP system, you get all your business process data within a single database.
 Routine tasks can be automated, freeing your finance team from rekeying or reconciling data manually.
 As a result, your teams are more productive and able to generate the reports you need with minimal delays.

 3. Does it Take a Long Time to Get the Information You Need?

 Quick question: how long does it take to find out whether your sales figures are up to date?
-Are you able to quickly get information on what your average sales margin is, or your average order per day?
+Can you quickly get accounting information like your average sales margin or average order per day?

-If your answers to the above are ‘forever’ and ‘no’, then it’s time to have a re-look at your approach.
-Among SMEs, the pace and pressure to succeed is greater than ever before.
+If your answers to the above are ‘forever’ and ‘no’, it’s time to relook at your enterprise’s approach and systems.
+Among SMEs, the pace and pressure to succeed is greater than ever.
 Your executives want a holistic view of their business whenever they need it, while your other employees will expect to get accurate information so they can do their work faster.

 Is It Time to Change?

-In short, ERP systems are often confused with accounting software packages, but they’re not the same thing.
-Accounting software packages offer a fraction of what a true ERP software can offer, and are ideal for small SMEs or start-ups that are just getting into the business.
+In short, ERP systems are often confused with accounting software packages, but they’re different.
+Accounting software packages offer a fraction of what true ERP software can offer and are ideal for SMEs or start-ups just getting into the business.

 Still unsure if there’s a need to look at ERP software?
-Check out our free download below which highlights real problems faced by real companies – and how they used ERP systems to make improvements.
+Check out AFON’s free download below, which highlights real problems real companies face – and how they used ERP systems to make improvements.